 Prof. Brand's publications have appeared in leading sociological journals, including American Sociological Review (ASR), American Journal of Sociology (AJS), Social Forces, Annual Review of Sociology, and Demography.
 Her 2010 ASR article on college benefits was named the “Sage Most Downloaded Article” (of all articles published in ASR in 2009 and 2010), received the American Sociological Association (ASA) Inequality, Poverty, and Mobility section Distinguished Article Award for 2011, and the ASA Sociology of Education section James Coleman Award for 2012.
 Her 2014 AJS article on job displacement among single mothers was a finalist for the International Rosabeth Moss Kanter Award.
 Prof. Brand received honorable mention for the ASA Inequality, Poverty, and Mobility William Julius Wilson Early Career Award in 2014.
 She received the ASA Methodology Leo Goodman Award in 2016.
 She was awarded a National Institute for Health (NIH) R01 UCLA subaward for 2013-19.
 She was elected to three American Sociological Association (ASA) section councils in recent years, Inequality, Poverty, and Mobility (2015-18), Sociology of Education (2013-16), and Methodology (2012-15).
 She was elected Chair of the Methodology section for 2019-21, and a Board Member for the International Sociological Association Research Committee on Social Stratification and Mobility (ISA-RC28, 2018-22).
-She was elected to the Board of Overseers for the General Social Survey (GSS) (2016-20) and to the Technical Review Committee for the National Longitudinal Surveys Program at the Bureau of Labor Statistics (2019-22).
+She was appointed to the Board of Overseers for the General Social Survey (GSS) (2016-20) and to the Technical Review Committee for the National Longitudinal Surveys Program at the Bureau of Labor Statistics (2019-22).
 She was elected to the Sociological Research Association (SRA) in 2019, an honor society for excellence in research.
 Prof. Brand has also served on editorial boards of ASA’s flagship journal, American Sociological Review, and the Population Association of America’s (PAA) flagship journal, Demography, as well as several other leading journals.
 She currently serves on the editorial board of Social Forces, Sociological Methodology, Sociological Science, and SAGE Research Methods in the Social Sciences Foundation.